h3.go (866 lines of code) (raw):

 NumBaseCells = C.NUM_BASE_CELLS

-// The number of H3 pentagon cells (same at every resolution)
+// NumPentagons is the number of H3 pentagon cells (same at every resolution).

 NumPentagons = C.NUM_PENTAGONS